 Ansible Tower Installation

-This Quick Start deploys Ansible Tower on an EC2 instance that is running Centos7.
+This Quick Start deploys Ansible Tower on an EC2 instance that is running CentOS version 7.
 The installation is automated with a user data script that executes when the instance is launched via AWS CloudFormation.
-Ansible tower installation files are installed directly from Ansible’s release server
+Ansible Tower installation files are installed directly from Ansible’s release server.

-In addition to installing the Ansible Tower a Linux Client is also deployed into the VPC.
-The Client is tagged with the key Tower later in this document we will walk you through how you can pull in Ec2 resources so they can be managed by Ansible Tower.
+In addition to installing the Ansible Tower, the Quick Start also deploys a Linux client into the Amazon VPC.
+The client is tagged with the key Tower.
+After you deploy the Quick Start, you’ll use this key to identify and manage the client in Ansible Tower.
+We’ll provide step-by-step instructions for doing that in step 6 of this guide.

 Automated Deployment